 Revenues received by departments within the Major Operating Funds for services they provide on behalf of non-Major Operating Fund entities are classified as Interfund Revenues.
 These can include revenues for services provided to the Grant, Community College, Capital, and Sewer and Storm Water Resource District funds.
 In addition, it includes payments to the Debt Service Fund for principal and interest related to debt for the Environmental Bond Fund and Sewer and Storm Water Resources District Fund.
 Also included is the use of reserve funds.
-These charges are distinct from Interdepartmental Revenues, which are limited to entities within the Major Operating Funds.
+These charges are distinct from Interdepartmental Revenues, which are limited to services between entities within the Major Operating Funds.

-In 2010, Interfund Revenue was \$76.6 million, a 33.3% increase from 2009 primarily due to the inclusion of revenues generated from the County's Red Light Camera (RLC) Program.
-Interfund Revenues for 2011 increased by \$3.7 million from the 2010 actual, with the variance attributable to a higher Interfund Revenue Transfer related to Debt Service from the Sewer and the Environmental Funds.
-This was partially offset by a decrease from revenues generated from the RLC Program.
+In 2010, Interfund Revenue was \$76.6 million, a 33.3% increase from 2009 primarily due to revenues generated from the County's Red Light Camera (RLC) Program.
+Interfund Revenue for 2011 increased by \$3.7 million from the 2010 actual, resulting from Debt Service reimbursement from the Sewer and the Environmental Funds, partially offset by decreased revenues from the RLC Program.
 During the Adoption of the 2012 Budget, RLC charges were transferred from Interfund Charges to Interdepartmental Charges.
-This transfer partially explains the decrease of \$9.8 million between 2011 and 2012 actuals, offset by the transfer of \$10.4 million from the Employee Benefits Accrued Liability Reserve Fund partially to fund terminal leave from police officers who retired from the Police District.
-This transfer does not re-occur in 2013; therefore, although the Debt Service for the Sewer District, the guarantee for NHCC and the transfers from the Sewer Fund to the Operating funds are higher in the 2013 projections, the overall projections for Interfund Transfers decrease by 2.3% when compared to 2012 actuals.
+The transfer contributed to the net decrease of \$9.8 million between 2011 and 2012 actuals, which also included a \$10.4 million transfer from the Employee Benefits Accrued Liability Reserve Fund funding terminal leave for police officers who retired from the Police District.
+The RLC change did not re-occur in 2013; therefore, although transfers for the Sewer District and NHCC Debt Service, and General Fund cost allocation to the Sewer Fund are higher in the 2013 projection, the overall projection for Interfund Transfers decrease by 2.3% when compared to 2012 actuals.

-The 2014 Proposed Budget for Interfund Revenue totals \$83.8 million, a 20.7% increase from the 2013 projections.
-The increase is attributable to an increase in the Debt Service for the Sewer and Storm Water Fund and a change in the accounting methodology for the funds received via Federal Aid in the Capital Fund that supports the Veolia NICE bus program operation.
+The 2014 Adopted Budget for Interfund Revenue totals \$77.5 million, a 11.6% increase from the 2013 projections.
+The increase is attributable to Debt Service for the Sewer and Storm Water Fund and a change in the methodology for recording the funds received via Federal Aid in the Capital Fund used to support the Veolia NICE bus program operation.